[Mr Adrian Bailey in the Chair]

 It is a pleasure to serve under your chairmanship, Mr Bailey.
 I place on record my enormous thanks to my right hon.
 Friend the Member for East Ham (Stephen Timms), who has put in a huge amount of hard work, not least in helping us to secure the debate.
 If he were not attending the Offensive Weapons Bill Committee, which unfortunately clashes, he would have been with us for the duration.

 We are here to discuss Britain’s forgotten immigration scandal, which has seen thousands of international students wrongly deported and tens of thousands more left in limbo.
 Their lives have been plunged into chaos by a Government who have effectively branded them all cheats, defied the principles of natural justice and created a hostile environment for international students.
-In 2014, BBC’s “Panorama” uncovered evidence of widespread cheating at testing centres delivering the test of English for international communication—the TOEIC—on behalf of the Home Office for non-EEA students as part of the tier 4 visa.
+In 2014, BBC’s “Panorama” uncovered evidence of widespread cheating at testing centres delivering the test of English for international communication—the TOEIC—on behalf of the Home Office for non-European economic area students as part of the tier 4 visa.
 It discovered that, in some colleges, exam invigilators read the correct answers to students or supplied proxies to sit sections of the test.
 The provider administering the tests, Educational Testing Service, claimed that 33,725 people who took the test used a proxy, and it suspected a further 22,694 instances of fraud.